hsuonsivu/hsupublic/3d-models/README.md

 Small box to protect loose cpus.
 Could have more generic uses.
 Sizes for couple of loose cpus I had around included.

+### pentiumbox.scad

+As previous but accommodates a fixed fan.

 ### acercasespare.scad

 Spare part for Acer computer case, drive locking mechanism.
 Original